 This morning you can head to the Jigokudani Yaen Koen to see the famous Snow Monkeys.
-Jigokudani means ‘hell’s valley’ due to the steam and boiling water that bubbles out of small crevices in the frozen ground, and it is in these baths of boiling water that the resident Japanese Macaques like to soak.
+Jigokudani literally means ‘hell’s valley’ due to the steam and boiling water that bubbles out of small crevices in the frozen ground, and it is in the baths of this boiling water that the resident Japanese Macaques like to soak in on.
 The monkeys live in large social groups, and it can be quite entertaining to watch their interactions.
-Accustomed to humans, they can be observed from very close and almost completely ignore their guests.
+Accustomed to humans, they can be observed from very close and almost completely ignore their human guests.

-In the afternoon we recommend a visit to the nearby charming town of Obuse, with traditional houses, stores and streets.
-Obuse is known for its delicious chestnuts and as the home of Hokusai, the famous painter and printmaker from Japan’s Edo period.
-A visit to his museum here is a must.
+In the afternoon we recommend a visit to the nearby charming town of Obuse (you can reach it using your included train pass), with traditional houses, stores and streets.
+Obuse is known for its delicious chestnuts and as the home of Hokusai, the famous painter and printmaker from Japan’s Edo period, and a visit to his museum here is a must.
 Over 100 houses in the town participate in an ‘Open Garden’ scheme.
-If you see this sign in front of the house, it means you can enter the property and enjoy the gardens, giving you a unique insight into local Japanese homes.
-No visit to Obuse is complete without stopping in at the Masuichi sake brewery for a taste of their delicious sake made from high quality local rice.
+If you see this sign in front of the house, it means you can enter the property and enjoy the gardens, giving you a unique insight into Japanese houses.
+No visit to Obuse is complete without stopping in at the Masuichi sake brewery for a taste of their delicious sake made from the high quality local rice.

-This morning you will return to the train station by shuttle, and board your onward Shinkansen transfer.
+This morning you will return to the train station by shuttle, and board your onward Shinkansen bullet train to Tokyo.

 Transfer from Nagano to Kyoto via Tokyo by high-speed Bullet Train.
 The train ride is approximately 3 hours.